robbeykaaso/rea2/docs/gui/basic/edit.md

 # Abstract
-a text edit component for qml
+the text edit component for qml

 # Attribute
 * caption: the Text object